Photo by Chip Simons (click image for Chip's website and contact info). Permission to use image also granted by the

 An Albuquerque, NM, resident and longtime professional writer, Dave’s efforts have been championed by The New York Times, featured in a half-page promotion in the Wall Street Journal, and highlighted on the cover of the National MS Society's Momementum magazine (Summer 2014).
 His video recapping his groundbreaking NIH-sponsored stem cell transplant won fan favorite at the American Academy of Neurology 2011 Neuro Film Festival and was used to lobby for health insurance reform on Capitol Hill.
-And this past August one of histravel stories won the international New Mexico True ultimate insider contest thanks to the support of dedicated members.
+And in August 2013 one of histravel stories won the international New Mexico True ultimate insider contest thanks to the support of dedicated members.
 Armed with attitude and a pair of forearm crutches, Dave continues to travel the world with his wife of 21 years, Laura.

 My first symptoms started shortly after I returned from a trip to Vietnam and Cambodia in the early part of 2005.
 My wife Laura and I have traveled the world extensively, visiting dozens of countries, but nothing like this had ever happened.
 Flashes in the eyes sent me to the eye doc.
 Strange, I thought.
 He found nothing.
 Then a series of odd symptoms that would just last a few days: burning knees, burning chest, an arm that fell asleep for no reason.
 On September 26 my entire right side went numb over the course of about an hour.
 The ER doc doubted a stroke; MS seemed like a real possibility.
 Most tests pointed that direction.
 I created ActiveMSers March 2 of 2006, just eight days before I was clinically diagnosed March 10.
 The next day I snowboarded in two feet of fresh powder.
 I started on a disease-modifying therapy March 28, combining the DMD with another drug as part of a three-year clinical trial.
 (New patients who have never taken DMDs are most needed for trials so I volunteered.)
 Turns out I was on the placebo arm of the study, which was okay since the add-on medication ultimately failed to show benefit.